MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 a one-to-one exchange rate.
 This is chosen arbitrarily, and generally one should not read too much into the actual WAL denominated costs of storage on Testnet.
 They have been chosen arbitrarily.

-## Decentralization through Staking & Unstaking
+## Decentralization through staking & unstaking

 The WAL token may also be used to stake with storage operators.
 Staked WAL can be unstaked and re-staked with other operators or used to purchase storage.